animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 </div></td>
 <td class="content">To use GemFire's Region compression
 feature, you must include the <code>org.iq80.snappy:snappy</code>
-dependency in your application’s <code>pom.xml</code> file (for Maven) or <code>build.gradle</code> file (for Gradle).
+dependency in your application's <code>pom.xml</code> file (for Maven) or <code>build.gradle</code> file (for Gradle).
 This is necessary only if you use GemFire's default support for Region compression, which uses the {x-data-store-javadoc}/org/apache/geode/compression/SnappyCompressor.html[<code>SnappyCompressor</code>] by default.
-Of course, if you use another compression library, you need to include dependencies for that compression library on your application’s classpath.
+Of course, if you use another compression library, you need to include dependencies for that compression library on your application's classpath.
 Additionally, you need to implement GemFire's {x-data-store-javadoc}/org/apache/geode/compression/Compressor.html[<code>Compressor</code>] interface to adapt your compression library of choice, define it as a